TheM1ddleM1n/TypeFast/README.md

 ## ⚡ Key Features

 ### 🔊 Announcer Voice
-- Every word is read aloud using the Web Speech API — no libraries, no downloads.
+- Every word is read aloud using the Web Speech API — no libraries, no downloads needed.
 - First word: *"Spell the word. [word]"* — subsequent words: *"Alright, spell the word. [word]"*
 - Automatically selects the best available voice on your device.
 - Toggle on/off from the main menu with a live speaking indicator.